Making Summers Too Easy…Makes Life Too Hard

 So … What’s The Problem With A Relaxed Summer Schedule?

-Some of us need more than others, and this is definitely true for children.
-Structure is really about a routine and ‘rhythm’ to daily life.
+Some of us need more than others, and this is true for children.
+The structure is really about a routine and ‘rhythm’ to daily life.
 It soothes and calms us internally, even though we may resist initially.
 We see this in the behavior of our children.

 So the point here is simple: Children thrive on structure and routine.
 If summers become an opportunity to completely relax these routines, we find that children (and adults) tend to struggle.
 Not only are we not as happy or motivated, but we develop bad habits that are very hard to correct.

 Let’s go a step further.
 When we research those individuals who seem to have a full, happy and successful life, we find that there is a natural rhythm to life.
 This rhythm consists of regular ‘stress’ followed by consistent ‘recovery.’

 Similar to how we keep muscle strong, our brains appear to thrive on having some exertion of effort followed by a period of recovery.
 We could call this “work” followed by “play.”